frugalware/frugalware.gitlab.io/content/package/mlir.md

 * /usr/lib/libMLIRTilingInterfaceTestPasses.a
 * /usr/lib/libMLIRToLLVMIRTranslationRegistration.a
 * /usr/lib/libMLIRTosaDialect.a
+* /usr/lib/libMLIRTosaShardingInterfaceImpl.a
 * /usr/lib/libMLIRTosaTestPasses.a
 * /usr/lib/libMLIRTosaToArith.a
 * /usr/lib/libMLIRTosaToLinalg.a
+* /usr/lib/libMLIRTosaToMLProgram.a
 * /usr/lib/libMLIRTosaToSCF.a
 * /usr/lib/libMLIRTosaToTensor.a
 * /usr/lib/libMLIRTosaTransforms.a
+* /usr/lib/libMLIRTransformDebugExtension.a
 * /usr/lib/libMLIRTransformDialect.a
 * /usr/lib/libMLIRTransformDialectTransforms.a
 * /usr/lib/libMLIRTransformDialectUtils.a
+* /usr/lib/libMLIRTransformLoopExtension.a
 * /usr/lib/libMLIRTransformPDLExtension.a
 * /usr/lib/libMLIRTransforms.a
 * /usr/lib/libMLIRTransformUtils.a